yearn/yearn-vaults-v3/TECH_SPEC.md

 A vault can have strategies added, removed and migrated

-Added strategies will be eligible to receive funds from the vault.
+Added strategies will be eligible to receive funds from the vault, when the max_debt is set to > 0

 Revoked strategies will return all debt and stop being eligible to receive more.
+It can only be done when the strategy's current_debt is 0

-Strategy migration is the process of replacing an existing strategy with a new one, which will inherit all parameters and debt
+Strategy migration is the process of replacing an existing strategy with a new one, which will inherit all parameters, including its debt

 ### Debt Management
 This responsibility is taken by callers with DEBT_MANAGER role